Top results

 3 The 80:20 rule

-Prepare by looking at the school website to get a sense of the its ethos, and behaviour policy, and ask for a tour beforehand.
+Prepare by looking at the school website to get a sense of its ethos, and behaviour policy, and ask for a tour beforehand.
 Remember, applicants for more senior roles are expected to demonstrate detailed knowledge.

-As Ed Groombridge, director at CER education recruitment points out, “It isn’t necessarily the best candidate who gets the job, it’s likely to be the best prepared candidate.”
+As Ed Groombridge, director at CER education recruitment points out, “It isn’t necessarily the best candidate who gets the job, it’s likely to be the best-prepared candidate.”

 “Before an interview, you can predict 80% of the questions you’ll be asked,” he continues.